-- Prepare electronic versions (e.g., Word files) of your resume and statement of purpose (what you hope your degree will do for you), as well as two letters of recommendation.
-If you have electronic versions of your letters of recommendation, you should have these ready as well.
+- Prepare electronic versions of your resume, statement of purpose (what you hope your degree will do for you), and two letters of recommendation.

 - Apply using our convenient online Graduate Application system.
-Be sure to upload your resume, statement of purpose and letters of recommendation.
+Upload the requested files.

-- Provide an official copy of your transcript from the college or university where you received your bachelor’s degree and your TOEFL scores if English is not your first language.
+- Provide an official copy of your transcript from the college or university where you received your bachelor’s degree.

 - Official transcripts should be sent to Graduate Admissions, 210 Jesse Hall, Columbia, MO 65211.